-The journalism graduate has contributed to various architecture and design publications, including Singapore design magazine CUBES, as well as overseas publications such as Eye on Design, Design Observer and Works That Work.
-Previously, he served as an editor for visual culture publication The Design Society Journal and the now defunct FIVEFOOTWAY, an online journal about cities in Asia.
+The journalism graduate has contributed to various architecture and design publications, including Singapore design magazine CUBES, as well as overseas titles such as Eye on Design, Design Observer and Works That Work.
+Previously, he served as an editor for visual culture publication The Design Society Journal and the FIVEFOOTWAY, an online journal about cities in Asia.

 Zhuang has worked on various books and websites about design and urban life in Singapore.
-These include INDEPENDENCE: The history of graphic design in Singapore since the 1960s (2012), Mosaic Memories: Remembering Singapore’s Old Playgrounds (2013) and School Crests Examination: The Stories Behind the Symbols (2013).
+They include INDEPENDENCE: The history of graphic design in Singapore since the 1960s (2012), Mosaic Memories: Remembering Singapore’s Old Playgrounds (2013) and Control Chaos: Redefining the Visual Cultures of Asia (2020).
 A multimedia journalism website he co-authored, Reclaim Land: The fight for space in Singapore, won an award from the Foreign Correspondents Association of Singapore in 2009.
-Besides creating media about design, he has also founded the Singapore Graphic Archives and Singapore Design Archives, two platform for documenting local graphic design to aid research and discussions on design and culture in the Southeast Asian city-state.
+Besides creating media about design, he founded the Singapore Graphic Archives to document local graphic design and aid research on the subject in the Southeast Asian city-state.

-In 2013, Zhuang was awarded the DesignSingapore Scholarship to study in the School of Visual Arts’ MFA in Design Criticism program in New York.
-Returning to Singapore in 2015, he has continued running his practice while teaching Cultural and Contextual Studies to graphic design students at the LASALLE College of the Arts and creating design books on Southeast Asia as an editorial consultant for Thames & Hudson.
+In 2013, Zhuang received the DesignSingapore Scholarship to study in the School of Visual Arts’ MFA in Design Criticism program in New York.
+Returning to Singapore in 2015, he has expanded his practice into teaching and also producing design books as a editorial consultant for Thames & Hudson.